Version: SMASH-3.3

 Account_Resonance_Widths — bool, optional, default = true

-This key is considered only in case of thermal initialization and the following two behaviors can be choosen:
+This key is considered only in case of thermal initialization and the following two behaviors can be chosen:

 • true → Account for resonance spectral functions, while computing multiplicities and sampling masses.